aphp/edsnlp/docs/user-guide/pollution.md

 Many documents from the EDS present uninformative snippets of text that hamper their readability.

-An example of such "pollution":
+An example of such "pollution" found in EDS medical note (here the transcription of a bar code):

 ```
 NBNbWbWbNbWbNBNbNbWbWbNBNbWbNbNbWbNBNbWbNbNBWbWbNbNbN...
 ```